First Quarter Pamphlet Release

-Comments Submitted on Asbestor Risk Evaluation
+Comments Submitted on Asbestos Risk Evaluation

 On March 14, 2017 CI submitted comments on the EPA’s risk evaluation of asbestos.
-The comment letter details the historical and current use of asbestos in chlorine production, CI member efforts and guidance to safely handle asbestos, EPA’s historical view on the asbestos use in chlorine production, and the position use of asbestos in chlorine production should safely continue.
+The comment letter details the historical and current use of asbestos in chlorine productison, CI member efforts and guidance to safely handle asbestos, EPA’s historical view on the asbestos use in chlorine production, and the position use of asbestos in chlorine production should safely continue.
 To read the full letter and EPA’s call for comments, please refer to the HESS Government Activity webpage.

 New Orleans (March 15, 2017) – Terry Lee Rockwell, Vice President of Operations, Special Operations Group, for Specialized Response Solutions (SRS) in Ft.
 Worth, TX, received The Chlorine Institute’s 2017 Peter M. Mayo Award at the Institute’s Annual Meeting in New Orleans.
 The full release can be found here.